 Over the past twenty years real per capita incomes in Zambia have been steadily rising.
 Much of this high growth performance is attributed to the expansion in the mining sector.
 The privatisation of the mines in the late 1990s led to a large inflow of foreign capital investment and coupled with a favourable international price for copper, production and exports increased.
 This meant that between 2000 and 2010, the mining's share of GDP grew dramatically to almost 10 percent of GDP.
 However, this is not the only sector in Zambia where the share of GDP has grown dramatically over the period - construction's share more than doubled to 12.9 percent in 2012 and the transport, storage and communications sector's share grew by approximately two-thirds.
 These two sectors, as well as manufacturing and agriculture, forestry and fishing, now each individually contribute more to GDP than mining.
-The structure of Zambia's economy is changing with the contribution of the mining, construction and transport, storage and communications sectors growing and a reduction in the contribution of agriculture.
+The structure of Zambia's economy is changing with the contribution of the mining, construction and transport, storage and communications sector's storage and communications are provided by approximately the contribution of the mining, construction and transport, storage and communications sector's storage and communications are provided by the contribution of the mining.